halogenjs/view/Readme.md

 - Logicless moustache-eseque templates for attributes and innertext.
 - Define your own custom helpers to do advanced string processing
 - Hypermedia extensions: Automatically insert href attributes for recognised rels.
-- 'hb-trigger' custom attribute to trigger Hyperbone events on a model
+- 'hb-trigger' custom attribute to trigger Halogen events on a model
 - 'if' custom attribute to conditionally display elements.
 - 'hb-bind' custom attribute to link an input to a model attribute
 - 'hb-with' to change scope of a template and render out collections (partials, in effect)